CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ### Task 2: Create a typical workload on the server

+In this task, you will simulate a typical server workload by creating and copying large files using PowerShell.
+This will allow the Performance Monitor to capture relevant data while the server is under load.

 1. On **SEA-SVR2**, in the **Type here to search** text box next to the **Start** button, search for **Windows PowerShell**, right-click on the **Windows PowerShell** and then select **Run as administrator**.

 1. To create a file of a specific size, at the Windows PowerShell command prompt, enter the following command and press Enter: